India Inc confronts slowdown from once-heady growth

 "We believe reforms to create a robust framework with transparent policies for project execution and funding will be critical to keep up the pace of infrastructure development in India," Standard & Poor's analyst Rajiv Vishwanathan said in a report this week.

-Indian stocks .BSESN are lagging a 17 percent fall in the MSCI Asia ex-Japan index .MIAPJ000PUS, with slowing demand and tightening margins weighing on recent results for Indian firms.
+The BSE Sensex is lagging a 17 percent fall in the MSCI Asia ex-Japan index, with slowing demand and tightening margins weighing on recent results for Indian firms.

 Moody's recently downgraded its outlook for Indian banks.